 I found Gravity through social media.
 I’ve painted a bunch of my own backdrops but Gravity does a better job and are comparatively affordable.
 They are heavy and difficult to store but are just lovely.
 You can read my detailed review of them here.

-My lighting positions are almost entirely a variation of Loop or Rembrandt lighting.
+My lighting positions are almost entirely a variation of Loop or Rembrandt lighting (see tutorial).
 I don’t find myself often needing the kind of overhead setups a c-stand is suited for, though I’ve certainly used c-stands in the past.
 These light stands are super lightweight and have giant rubber feet.

 I’ll admit that I arrived at MeFOTO for their great colors.
 I have a mauve tripod!
 It’s not pictured because I was using it – didn’t plan ahead on that one.